 Type 1 diabetes occurs when the pancreas is unable to produce any or enough sugar-lowering hormone and becomes a lifelong condition once it develops during childhood.
-Type 2 diabetes is a reversible chronic condition, where genetic, age and weight-related factors combine to cause resistance to sugar-lowering hormone.
+Type 2 diabetes is a reversible chronic condition, where genetic, age and weight-related factors combine to cause resistance to the sugar-lowering hormone.
 Even though type 1 and type 2 are entirely different conditions, both types of diabetes are controllable through the right diet and the right amount of exercise.

 Why Controlling Diabetes is Important

 The good news is controlling diabetes by keeping your blood sugar levels under control is both possible and easy, and can prevent many health problems from happening or recurring.
 But what can happen if diabetes is not under control?

 Uncontrolled blood sugar levels can cause short and long term complications.
 That’s why controlling blood sugar level is crucial for it to not turn into a disturbing factor in the person’s daily life.
 In the short term, uncontrolled blood sugar levels can cause conditions like;

 – Hypoglycemia, which is related to low blood sugar levels and has symptoms such as feeling shaky or dizzy in the morning.